BlueBoxWare/Steam-Wishlist-Export/README.md

                         supported platform (linux, win or mac).
 Can be repeated for multiple platforms --free                free games only
   --no-free             non-free games only
-  --released            released games only --no-released         unreleased games only
+  --demo                games with demos only --achievements        games with achievements only --cards               games with trading cards only --released            released games only --no-released         unreleased games only
   --early               early access games only